Peel, Ontario, Canada: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types A and B. Take care to get the necessary kind.
-The majority of adapters currently being sold are simply plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A and B. Make sure to choose the necessary kind.
+A lot of adapters currently available are simply plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most countries.

 What to wear/what to pack: